RidgeMaps/terms/index.md

 ---

 ## 7. Data Collection & Privacy
-Ridge does not collect personal data.
+Ridge does not collect direct personal identifiers, such as your name, email address, or phone number.
+We may collect anonymous usage data and device identifiers for the sole purpose of analytics and improving the app.
-Anonymous crash logs or diagnostics may be collected by Apple to improve app stability.
+Anonymous crash logs or diagnostics may be collected by Apple and our third-party services to improve app stability and performance.
-See the Ridge Privacy Policy for more details.
+See the Ridge Privacy Policy for more details on the limited data we collect.

 ---

 ## 8. Third-Party Data & Accuracy
 Ridge uses map and ski-area data from third-party or community sources.
 The developer does not guarantee that any information displayed in the App, including but not limited to maps, trail status, lift operations, or estimated skiing durations, is accurate, complete, or up-to-date.
 All such information, including time estimates, is provided for general guidance only and may vary due to user skill level, conditions, operational changes, or data inaccuracies.
 Accordingly, the developer cannot be held liable for any errors, omissions, delays, or inaccuracies in the displayed information, nor for any consequences arising from reliance on it.